-According to the Pew Research Institute, first-time marriages are on the decline while a growing number of unions involve a spouse who said “I do” at least once before.
+According to the Pew Research Institute, first-time marriages are on the decline, while a growing number of unions involve spouses who said “I do” at least once before.
 When individuals enter into second or third marriages, they are more likely to have children from a prior marriage as well as a retirement nest egg, a home or a business, all of which can complicate efforts to blend their emotional and financial lives together.
-Do the individuals understand what will happen to their premarital assets when their spouses pass away?
-Can they protect the inheritance of children from a first marriage while also providing for a new spouse, step-children, grandchildren or even children from the new marriage?
-Can a remarried individual continue to receive Social Security benefits from a previous spouse?
+Do they understand what will happen to their premarital assets when their spouses pass away?
+Can they protect the inheritances of children from a first marriage while also providing for a new spouse, step-children, grandchildren or even children from the new marriage?
+Can they continue to receive Social Security benefits from a previous spouse?

-Failing to address these issues could ultimately result in individuals relinquishing control of their assets.
-For example, in states such as Florida, a surviving spouse is automatically entitled to one-third of a deceased spouse’s entire estate, including trust assets, life insurance proceeds and jointly titled accounts, regardless of what the decedent specified in his or her will.
-Moreover, those assets can subsequently bypass a decedent’s children and go directly to the new husband or wife of a remarried surviving spouse.
-To help couples avoid these risks, they should engage the counsel of their financial advisors to start the money talk and help develop appropriate estate planning strategies on which both spouses can agree.
+By failing to address these issues, individuals may unintentionally relinquish control of their assets.
+For example, in some states, such as Florida, surviving spouses automatically are entitled to one-third of their deceased spouses’ entire estates, including trust assets, life insurance proceeds and jointly titled accounts, regardless of what the decedents specified in their wills.
+Consequently, assets can bypass decedents’ children and go directly to their surviving new spouses.
+To help couples avoid these risks, they should engage the counsel of financial advisors to start the money talk and help develop appropriate estate-planning strategies on which both spouses can agree.
 Following are four considerations that couples should address sooner, rather than later.

-One of the best ways to safeguard premarital assets and ensure that they are distributed equitably in the case of a future divorce or in the way an individual intends after his or her death is to work with an attorney to draw up a pre- or postnuptial agreement.
-Not only do these agreements allow couples to address the future division and distribution of specific assets, they also go a long way toward reducing the likelihood of legal disputes in the future.
+One of the best ways to safeguard premarital assets and ensure equitable distribution in a future divorce and/or after death is to work with an attorney to draw up pre- or postnuptial agreements.
+Not only do these contracts allow couples to address the future division and distribution of specific assets, they also go a long way toward reducing the likelihood of future legal disputes between family members.

-It is increasingly popular for married couples to maintain their own separate, premarital financial accounts in order to avoid the possibility that a spouse will lay claim to those assets, either in a divorce settlement or as part of the probate process.
-In addition, avoiding the commingling of assets helps to protect each spouse from becoming responsible for the other’s debt.
+It is increasingly popular for married couples to maintain their own separate premarital financial accounts in order to avoid the possibility that one spouse will lay claim to the assets of the other either in a divorce settlement or as part of the probate process.
+Other strategies that avoid the commingling of marital assets can also help to protect each spouse from becoming responsible for the other’s debt.

-Another way to safeguard premarital assets for the benefit of one’s children is to avoid holding assets in joint tenancy with the other spouse or naming the other spouse as a beneficiary on assets.
+To safeguard premarital assets for the benefit of one’s children, it is recommended to avoid holding assets in joint tenancy with the other spouse or naming the other spouse as a beneficiary on assets.
 Similarly, if both spouses are named on the deed of a premarital home, that residence will pass to the surviving spouse and not to the deceased spouse’s children, unless both spouses previously agreed to waive their rights to that property.

-There is no law requiring a decedent’s assets to pass to his or children.
-Moreover, when a decedent’s will calls for his or her rightful heirs to receive estate assets, there is the possibility that his or her surviving second spouse will contest the will and disinherit the decedent’s children.
-To avoid this scenario, couples should independently review and update the beneficiaries they assign to receive life insurance proceeds and money saved in brokerage accounts and retirement plans, such as IRAs and 401(k)s, upon their deaths.
-The individuals named as beneficiaries on those account and policy contracts will supersede any directives contained in an individual’s will.
-In fact, individuals may consider making testamentary gifts of life insurance proceeds to children named as beneficiaries and allow those assets to pass to heirs outside of probate while also avoiding any potential conflicts with a new spouse over what can be considered marital assets.
+There is no law requiring decedents to pass assets to their children.
+Moreover, when a decedent’s will calls for his or her rightful heirs to receive estate assets, there is the possibility that a surviving second spouse will contest the will and disinherit the decedent’s children.
+To avoid this scenario, couples should independently review and update the beneficiaries they name to receive life insurance proceeds and assets held in brokerage accounts and retirement plans, including 401(k)s and IRAs.
+The named beneficiaries on those policy contracts and retirement-savings accounts will supersede any instructions for asset distribution contained in an individual’s will.
+In order to allow assets to pass to heirs outside of probate while also avoiding any potential conflicts with a new spouse over what can be considered marital assets, individuals may consider making testamentary gifts of life insurance proceeds to children named as beneficiaries.

 While second marriages and blended families can complicate the estate-planning process, proper planning in advance of walking down the aisle can help to bring about harmony and avoid potential catastrophes in the future.

-About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-She can be reached at 800-737-8804 or via email at email@example.com.
+About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+She can be reached at (800) 737-8804 or via email at firstname.lastname@example.org.

 Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.